adelatour11/androidtvbackground/README.md

 ![y](https://github.com/adelatour11/androidtvbackground/assets/1473994/8039b728-469f-4fd9-8ca5-920e57bd16d9)

 To use the script, you have to specify :
-- For Plex.py script & plexfriend.py : your plex token and plex server url either in the script or in a `.env` file
+- Create a `.env` file by copying `.env.example` and update it with your various tokens and keys or by directly modifying the .py files below
-    - Create a `.env` file by copying `.env.example` and update it with your Plex token and server URL
+- For Plex.py script & plexfriend.py : your plex token and plex server url
 - For TMDB.py or TMDBlogo.py : your TMDB API Read Access Token
 - For radarrsonarr.py your TMDB API Read Access Token, your Radarr API key, you Sonarr API key
 - For Trakt.py, your Trakt client key, Trakt username, Trakt list name and TMDB API Read Access Token
-- For Jellyfin.py, your server url, token and user id
+- For Jellyfin.py, your server url, an API token and a user_id

 The scripts retrieves the background of the latests shows (movies or tv shows), resizes the image, add an overlay and add text or image on top